vn-tools/propeller-tools/README.md

 propeller tools
 ---------------

 Tools for translating games based on propeller engine.
+**Tested on "Sukimazakura to Uso no Machi" only.**

 ### `mpk_archiver`